QB battle: Virginia is rolling, as Miami still has questions - NewsBreak

 QB battle: Virginia is rolling, as Miami still has questions

-There’s no question who Virginia will start at quarterback.
-That’s not the case with Miami.
+MIAMI GARDENS, Fla.
+(AP) -- There's no question who Virginia will start at quarterback.
+That's not the case with Miami.
 The Hurricanes (2-2) open their Atlantic Coast Conference schedule on Thursday night against Virginia (2-2), and will be facing the national leader in passing yards per game so far this season.
-Virginia’s Brennan Armstrong is averaging 426 yards per game, and though it’s early, only seven quarterbacks in FBS history have ever finished a season averaging more.www.kansascity.com
+Virginia's Brennan Armstrong is averaging 426 yards per game, and though it's early, only seven quarterbacks in FBS history have ever finished a season averaging more.www.semoball.com

 Comments / 0